Year Three

 Below is an outline of the learning that will take place this term.

-English Key Text: The B.F.G.
+English Key Text: Paddington

 Reading: